star-hengxing/libuipc/docs/api_docs/uipc/geometry/IAttribute/index.md

 ---
 title: IAttribute
-description: An abstract class to represent a geometry attribute.
+description: An abstract class to represent a geometries attribute.
 generator: doxide
 ---

 # IAttribute

 **class  IAttribute**

-An abstract class to represent a geometry attribute.
+An abstract class to represent a geometries attribute.